lvlrSajjad/electron-player/README.md

 <li>Search Quickly Between thousands of file</li>
 <li>You can see Full Info of movie by just clicking on info icon on the list</li>
 <li>Can show the list of folder's files / play the file just by drag/drop , normal selection window , from context menu</li>
+<li>Playeback Controls with arrow keys (left and right arrow for forward and backward , up and down keys for volume controls , space for pause play toggle)</li>
+<li>You can set default folder for every time opening app the folder content will show up on the list</li>
 </ol>

 ## Screenshots